Home » Weather Instruments: What Each One Measures and How They Work

 Instrument Accuracy: What to Expect

-Instrument Typical Consumer Accuracy Best Available Notes
+Instrument Typical Consumer Accuracy Best Available Key Notes

 Thermometer±2°F±0.5°FRadiation shield required for outdoor accuracy